tumi8/hloc/README.md

 ### Import location codes

-- First you need download several loaction code sources (we used the `location-data` directory as collection point for these):
+- First you need download several location code sources (we used the `location-data` directory as collection point for these):
     - `location-data` already contains our self created list of IATA metropolitan codes
     - unpack the `offline-pages.tar.xz` archive.
 It contains a scraped list of pages from [www.world-airport-codes.com](www.world-airport-codes.com).
     Our HTML parser is outdated for their current data format.
 Therefore, we use this stored version.
     - Get the locode files from [UNECE](https://www.unece.org/cefact/codesfortrade/codes_index.html) we only need the three *CodeListPart* files
     - Unfortunately we could not find a public available CLLI list.
 If you still have one it should match the following format (without header):

     ```
     CLLI code<tab (\t)>latitude<tab (\t)>longitude
     ```

 Finally you can execute the codes parsing script.
 An example of how this could look like can be seen in the shell script `example-initial-db-setup`.
 For more information on the different parameters please read the help output of the script.

 ### Preprocessing of domain names

 - To preprocess the list of domains to geolocate you only need two file:
     - The valid TLDs file (get if from [IANA](http://data.iana.org/TLD/tlds-alpha-by-domain.txt))
     - The domain list file in the format:
-    IP,DOMAIN - without a space inbetween
+    IP,DOMAIN - without a space in between

 *ATTENTION*

 This script assumes the tables domains and domain_labels are empty!
 This is due to a drawback in our current implementation.

 The second command executed in `example-initial-db-setup` shows how to preprocess the domains.

 When this two steps are finished you need to load our SQL functions in `db-functions.sql` with:

 `psql -d <database-name> -f db-functions.sql`

 ### Searching for location hints

 - No additional sources are needed here.
-Our balcklist can be found in the `blacklists` directory
+Our blacklist can be found in the `blacklists` directory

 Try to execute `python -m hloc.scripts.find -p <nr_cores> -c blacklists/code.blacklist.txt -f blacklists/word.blacklist.txt -s blacklists/special.blacklist.txt -dbn <database_name> -l <log_file_name>`